Quality Service Program

 - if a Supervisor/Manager receives the “Concern” they will input the information on the log and start immediate investigation.

-- if the “Concern” is regarding the immediate Supervisor/Manager the “Form” must be forwarded to the next level of management and in the case of the General Manager the “Concern” will be forwarded to the Board.
+- if the “Concern” is regarding the immediate Supervisor/Manager the “Form” must be forwarded to the next level of management and in the case of the President the “Concern” will be forwarded to the Board.

 Step 3 – Response